SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.24 - BETA Build 58
+- fix - some trouble in SC path finding
 V 2.23 - BETA Build 57
 - update - Using .Net 4.5.2 Now (seems to handle some scaling issues WinForm apps)
 - update - Try to find the SC path also as StarCitizen\Live (instead of Public) was mentioned for SC2.2.2 onwards ???